ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 LeafBytes = internal_hash || HASH(internal_data) || data_hash
 ~~~

-This ensures that leaf bytestrings are always distinct from the inputs of the intermediate computations in MTH, which always consist of two hashes, and also that leaf bytestrings for signed envelopes and for auxiliary ledger entries are always distinct.
+This ensures that leaf bytestrings are always distinct from the inputs of the intermediate computations in MTH, which always consist of two hashes, and also that leaf bytestrings for TBS and for auxiliary ledger entries are always distinct.

 The `internal_hash` and `internal_data` bytestrings are internal to the CCF implementation.
 Similarly, the auxiliary ledger entries are internal to CCF.
-They are opaque to receipt Verifiers, but they commit the TS to the whole ledger contents and may be used for additional, CCF-specific auditing.
+They are opaque to signature Verifiers, but they commit the TS to the whole ledger contents and may be used for additional, CCF-specific auditing.

-## Receipt Contents Structure {#ReceiptContents}
+## Signature Encoding

-The Receipt contents structure is a CBOR array.
+The signature bytes are the CBOR-encoding of a CBOR array SCITT_CCF_Signature.
 The items of the array in order are:

-- `signature`: the signature over the Merkle tree root as bstr.
+- `root_signature`: the signature over the Merkle tree root as bstr.

 - `node_certificate`: a DER-encoded X.509 certificate for the public key for signature verification.
   This certificate MUST be a valid CCF node certificate
-for the service; in particular, it MUST form a valid X.509 certificate chain with the service certificate.
+for the service; in particular, it MUST be signed by the key passed to the SCITT-CCF signature algorithm.

 - `inclusion_proof`: the intermediate hashes to recompute the signed root of the Merkle tree from the leaf digest of the envelope.
   - The array MUST have at most 64 items.
   - The inclusion proof structure is an array of \[left, hash\] pairs where `left` indicates the ordering of digests for the intermediate hash compution.
 The hash MUST be a bytestring of length `HASH_SIZE`.

-- `leaf_info`: auxiliary inputs to recompute the leaf digest included in the Merkle tree: the internal hash, the internal data, and the protected header of the
+- `leaf_info`: auxiliary inputs to recompute the leaf digest included in the Merkle tree: the internal hash and the internal data.
-countersigner.
   - `internal_hash` MUST be a bytestring of length `HASH_SIZE`;
   - `internal_data` MUST be a bytestring of length less than 1024.